Hope this helps someone!

 Rear 39.5 "

-It's been about 25,000 miles now , still rides GREAT and I'd say less than a 1/4" of settling , mainly due to the coils setting in imo , either way not bad at all and still rides great !
+It's been about 25,000 miles now , still rides GREAT and I'd say less than a 3/8" of settling actually closer to 1/4" , mainly due to the coils setting in imo , either way not bad at all and still rides great !
 Better than stock .

 I've also noticed ZERO mpg change as some have expressed a concern of this , due to raising the front and taking out slight aerodynamics of the truck.